mchtsahin/SelfStudy1/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SelfStudy1 is to …
+The goal of SelfStudy1 is to create some function bla bla

 ## Installation